mmu-webdesign/Level4-web-term-1/CSS/css02/15-layout.md

 <p class="submit-work">Exercise 15a completed</p>

 > Note: This has been a very short introduction to what is possible in Flexbox.
-We will be doing more in the second assignment.
+If you continue your web studies we will be doing more in future assignments.
 Those keen to find out more now, see the [MDN Flexbox article](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox).